Teaching with Owly!

 Who is Owly?

-Owly is a kind little owl who knows what it means to be human.
+Owly is a kind-hearted little owl who's always searching for new friends and adventure.
 Introduced to comics readers in 2004, his adventures are narrated in the nearly wordless Owly series of graphic novels.
 Owly has become incredibly popular in schools, libraries, and homes throughout the country and around the world.
 Non-violent subject matter, natural settings, straightforward yet emotionally complex stories, and endearing characters appeal to many different readers and makes this series the perfect choice for students of all ages.
 Because there are very few words, younger readers can read Owly books without being overwhelmed by text.
 This can spark an interest in books, instill cognitive and comprehensive skills at an even earlier age, and motivate students to move comfortably toward more advanced reading.
 In addition, more advanced readers can digest the Owly stories quickly, absorbing the subtextual plots easily without realizing that they are learning.
 They can enjoy a wonderful change in perspective that can facilitate more interest in education.

 There are currently 5 graphic novels in the Owly series with Volume 6 coming soon, along with 2 full-color picture books!
 Owly meets his best friend, Wormy in the first graphic novel and their adventures progress throughout the series.
 But each graphic novel and picture book is a complete stand-alone story, and they can be read in any order.